1000xEngineer/AoC/README.md

 ## Running

 SWI-Prolog programs are not run directly.
-Open up a terminal and start `swi-prolog`,
+Open up a terminal and start `prolog`,
 then:

 ```prolog